 In connection with the Spin-Off, on May 28, 2014, we entered into a \$650.0 million, 5-year revolving credit facility and a 5-year U.S. term loan facility totaling \$775.0 million (collectively, the Credit Facility) for an aggregate borrowing capacity of \$1.4 billion.
 On July 17, 2015, the First Amendment to the Credit Facility became effective.
-On February 18, 2016, the Second Amendment to the Credit Facility (together with all amendments, the Amended Credit Facility) became effective.
-The Amended Credit Facility, among other things, (i) allows us to borrow under new Canadian tranches of the Credit Facility, (ii) substantially reduced both the existing U.S. term loan and the U.S. revolver and (iii) increased the maximum leverage ratio allowed under the Credit Facility.
+On February 18, 2016, the Second Amendment to the Credit Facility became effective.
+On February 17, 2017, the Third Amendment to the Credit Facility (together with all amendments, the Amended Credit Facility) became effective.
 For further information, please see Note 9 - Debt for further discussion.

-We incurred costs related to the Redomicile Transaction totaling \$7.0 million and \$2.6 million for the years ended December 31, 2015 and 2014, respectively.
-In addition, we incurred costs related to the Amended Credit Facility totaling \$5.5 million. \$4.8 million has been capitalized as debt issuance costs and the remaining \$0.7 million is included in interest expense.
-As a result of the amendment, we also recognized a loss during the third quarter 2015 of approximately \$1.5 million related to unamortized debt issuance costs, which is included in Loss on extinguishment of debt on the accompanying consolidated statements of operations.
+We incurred costs related to the Redomicile Transaction totaling \$1.3 million, \$7.0 million and \$2.6 million for the years ended December 31, 2016, 2015 and 2014, respectively.
+During the year ended December 31, 2016, we incurred costs related to the Amended Credit Facility totaling \$2.1 million. \$2.0 million has been capitalized as debt issuance costs, and the remaining \$0.1 million is included in interest expense.
+As a result of the Second Amendment to the Credit Facility, we recognized a loss during the first quarter of 2016 of approximately \$0.3 million related to unamortized debt issuance costs, which is included in "Loss on extinguishment of debt" on the accompanying consolidated statements of operations.
+During the year ended December 31, 2015, we incurred costs related to the Amended Credit Facility totaling \$5.5 million. \$4.8 million has been capitalized as debt issuance costs and the remaining \$0.7 million is included in interest expense.
+As a result of the First Amendment to the Credit Facility, we also recognized a loss during the third quarter 2015 of approximately \$1.5 million related to unamortized debt issuance costs, which is included in "Loss on extinguishment of debt" on the accompanying consolidated statements of operations.